code-and-effect/effective_test_bot/README.md

 rake test:bot:purge
 ```

-As well, to enable tour mode when running the standard minitest `rake test`:
+As well, to enable tour mode when running the standard `rake test`:

 ```
 # Runs all regular minitest tests with tour mode enabled